snoweZz/DLfM_BrandManagement/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+We use [Github Desktop](https://desktop.github.com/) for versioning.
+For the versions available, see the branches of each group member.

 ## Authors